-Essential oils are powerful plant extracts have been used for thousands of years.
+Essential oils are powerful plant extracts that have been used for thousands of years.
 They have aided many in regard to health, appearance, and mood.
 From cooking and cleaning to beauty and home remedies, essential oils can help you create a non-toxic environment for your family.
-Essential oils are an effective, natural way to help you meet your goals.
+Essential oils are a safe and green way to help you meet your goals.
 And as a bonus, your home is going to smell amazing without anything artificial.
 It finally feels like spring in Pittsburgh, so we have 5 DIY spring cleaning recipes to help you move away from using harsh chemicals and embrace warmer weather!

 There are three basic ingredients that are used for non-toxic household cleaning:

 Baking Soda: Absorbs and eliminates odor.
 A non-abrasive cleanser to clean countertops, sinks, and tubs.

 White Vinegar: Contains natural antifungal and antibacterial properties that cut grease and dissolve mineral deposits.
 A cleanser for a coffee makers, floors, and your refrigerator.